Satisfactory Academic Progress Policy

 Suspension on Appeal — When a student placed on probation on appeal does not meet the requirements of their Academic Plan, he/she will be placed on suspension of appeal.
 During this time, the student is no longer eligible for state or federal financial aid and must pay for college expenses each semester until the SAP requirements are met.

 A student may appeal suspension or maximum time frame statuses by submitting Satisfactory Academic Progress Appeal and Academic Plan Form (PDF) to the Office of Scholarships and Financial Aid.
-As part of the Appeal process, students must submit in writing, along with supporting documentation, (a) the extenuating circumstances and how it directly contributed towards the student’s inability to meet SAP (b) what has changed his/her situation that will allow him/her to make SAP at the next evaluation, and (c) an Academic Plan completed by an academic advisor detailing courses remaining toward graduation.
+As part of the Appeal process, students must submit in writing, along with supporting documentation, (a) the extenuating circumstances and how it directly contributed towards the student’s inability to meet SAP (b) what has changed his/her situation that will allow him or her to make SAP at the next evaluation, and (c) an Academic Plan completed by an academic advisor detailing courses remaining toward graduation.

 Students with suspension or maximum timeframe statuses who are seeking to regain eligibility for financial aid through the appeal process will remain ineligible for financial aid until the appeal process is completed and a decision has been made.
 Students with suspension and maximum timeframe statuses cannot depend on financial aid to pay for costs of tuition, books, and other fees, and should be prepared to pay from their own resources pending the outcome of their SAP Appeal.

 The Satisfactory Academic Progress Appeal and Academic Plan Forms, along with all supporting documentation, MUST be submitted to the Office of Scholarships and Financial Aid before the first day of class for the enrolled semester.
 The SAP Committee will review submitted appeals and determine if justifiable evidence or extenuating circumstances exist and if the student may receive financial aid for a specified probationary semester.
 All decisions are made on a case-by-case basis.
-The SAP Committee may have up to 7 days to make a determination and the decision will be final.
+The SAP Committee may have up to seven days to make a determination and the decision will be final.
 The student will be notified by email of the decision.

 If a SAP Appeal is approved, the student will be placed on probation on appeal.
 This status will hold the student to a higher semester-based standard for SAP evaluation.
-Probation on appeal students must follow his/her Academic Plan and successfully complete 100% of all attempted credits (no withdrawals, repeats, or incompletes) and earn a 2.5 GPA until degree completion or he/she have met the qualitative, quantitative, and timeframe standards.
+Probation on appeal students must follow his or her Academic Plan and successfully complete 100% of all attempted credits (no withdrawals, repeats, or incompletes) and earn a 2.5 GPA until degree completion or he or she have met the qualitative, quantitative, and timeframe standards.
 If the student fails to meet these requirements, the student is no longer eligible for state or federal financial aid and must pay for college expenses each semester until SAP requirements are met.
 On a case-by-case basis, a second appeal may be considered.
 However, the student will not be allowed to submit an appeal for the same issue that led to the first appeal.
 A student must have very unusual circumstances to warrant a second appeal.
 Consequently, very few second appeals are approved.

 It is your responsibility to understand this policy.
 If, at any time, you have questions regarding this policy, please contact the Office of Scholarships and Financial Aid.